hanabi/hanabi.github.io/Reference.md

   - Cathy hand is, from newest to oldest: `blue 5, red 2, blue 3, blue 2`
   - Bob sees that Alice could have cleanly *5 Pulled* Cathy's red 2.
 (It is globally known that Alice had another *Play Clue* to give, so a number 5 clue would not have been interpreted as a *5 Stall*.)
   - Bob knows that this signals a blind-play:
-    - A *First Finesse Position* blind-play would look like a *Bluff* on a red 2 or a red 3, which would be a lie.
+    - A *First Finesse Position* blind-play would look like a *Bluff* on a red 3, which would be a lie.
     - A *Second Finesse Position* blind-play would look like a *5 Color Ejection* on a red 5, which would be a lie.
     - A *Third Finesse Position* blind-play would look like an *Unknown Trash Discharge* on a red 1, which would be a lie.
   - Thus, Bob knows that this must be a *Safety Charm*.
 He blind-plays his *Fourth Finesse Position*.
 It is a blue 1 and it successfully plays.